Harmonizing sensitive data exchange and double-spending prevention through blockchain and digital wallets: The case of e-prescription management: Method

-Generally, we included research in English language only.
-During the title screening of our initial search results, we excluded papers which did not mention blockchain and health (or synonyms) in their titles to ensure the relevance of our article set.
-As Google Scholar yielded 5770 results, we screened the titles of all results until no papers related to our research question could be identified for the last 50 results displayed, sorted by relevance.
-Afterward, we screened the contents of the remaining papers.
-First, we excluded papers which did not focus on solutions for e-prescriptions.
-Second, following the goal of our literature review to identify existing propositions for e-prescriptions, we also excluded papers which do not cover a specific solution architecture.
+We included research in English language only.
+During title screening, we excluded papers that did not mention blockchain and health (or synonyms) in their titles to ensure the relevance of our article set.
+As Google Scholar yielded~5770 results, we screened the titles of all results until no papers related to our research question could be identified for 50~results in a row, sorted by relevance.
+Subsequently, we screened the contents of the remaining papers.
+First, we excluded papers that did not focus on solutions for \acp{e-prescription}.
+Second, following the goal of our literature review to identify existing propositions for \acp{e-prescription}, we also excluded papers that do not cover a specific solution architecture or that give guidance on architecture design.
 Last, we excluded duplicates from our article set.
-We found that although blockchain is often mentioned as a viable technology for the health care sector in general~\cite{engelhardt2017healthcarebc, katuwal2018applications, seitz2020opportunities}, extant literature only rarely explicitly proposes architectures for the management of \acp{e-prescription}.
-In contrast, the current literature body is placing its focus on blockchain-enabled medical supply chains~\cite{jamil2019novel, Mattke:2019:BlockchainPharma, ruby2020authentic}, electronic health records~\cite{chenthara2020healthchain, zhang2018blockchain}, and the management of medication histories~\cite{kim2019patient, raghavendra2019can}.
+We found that although blockchain is often mentioned as a viable technology for the health care sector in general~\cite{engelhardt2017healthcarebc,katuwal2018applications, seitz2020opportunities}, the literature dismissed challenges related to the privacy of medical data~\cite{Siqueira2021}, mainly neglecting privacy-by-design in blockchain-based health systems~\cite{sonkamble2021}.
+Moreover, extant literature only rarely explicitly proposes architectures for the management of \acp{e-prescription}.
+In contrast, the current literature body places its focus on blockchain-enabled medical supply chains~\cite{jamil2019novel, Mattke:2019:BlockchainPharma,ruby2020authentic}, electronic health records~\cite{chenthara2020healthchain,zhang2018blockchain}, and the management of medication histories~\cite{kim2019patient, raghavendra2019can}.
 Furthermore, while some authors address \acp{e-prescription} explicitly, they focus on implementations and requirements in a specific country, hindering the generalization of their findings~\cite{mahatpureelectronic}.
-Resulting from the content screening, we identified seven papers in total which explicitly propose or survey blockchain-based solutions for \ac{e-prescription} processes.
-After we identified the final article set, we extracted information about the requirements mentioned by the authors, proposed solution architecture, advantages, and challenges.
-To ensure intercoder reliability, every paper was coded by at least two authors.
-In the following, we will analyze these papers depicted in table~\ref{tab: Results1} in detail.